eceyuksel/ey-web/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-I am a first-generation, Latinx/e postdoctoral fellow in the University of Florida NIDA T32 Program.
+I am a first-generation, Latine research assistant professor in the Department of Psychology and former NIDA T32 postdoctoral fellow in the Department of Epidemiology at the University of Florida.
 My primary goal as a developmental psychologist and cognitive neuroscientist is to conduct rigorous research that can lead to the development of interventions that promote greater health and independence in old age.
 I am particularly interested in characterizing developmental trajectories of social cognition and health-related behaviors, which includes identifying potential age-related deficits and ways to optimize function in these domains.

-My graduate work assessed the modulatory effects of intranasal oxytocin administration in older adults on whole-brain pattern activation, functional connectivity, and behavior relevant to socioemotional skills impacted by aging.
-Under the mentorship of Dr. Roger Fillingim, I am investigating neurobiological and psychosocial contributors to chronic pain and substance use in aging.
+My graduate work assessed the modulatory effects of intranasal oxytocin administration in older adults on whole-brain pattern activation, functional connectivity, and behavior relevant to socioemotional skills impacted by aging. currently, I am investigating neurobiological and psychosocial contributors to chronic pain and substance use in aging.
+Through support from a PA-21-071 supplement for parent grant R01AG072658 (Characterizing and Modulating Neurocognitive Processes of Learning to Trust and Distrust in Aging), I am also investigating non-social and social decision-making in older adults with and without chronic pain.
 In my research, I employ an integrative biopsychosocial approach, which leverages methods such as biological sampling, self-report and behavioral measures, as well as neuroimaging.

-Hire me in 2022!
+Hire me in 2023!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}CV{{< /staticref >}}.